Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Additional results

+Figure~\ref{fig:insample-prediction} provides additional details about the unit-level in-sample prediction for three different service regions.
+The result demonstrate that our model is capable of accurately capturing the temporal dynamics of customer power outages at the unit level.

-In addition to the in-sample estimation, we also fitted the model using real data and evaluated its performance on one-step-ahead (out-of-sample) prediction.
-The prediction procedure withholds the future data from the model estimation, then uses the fitted model to make predictions for the (held-out) data at the next time slot.
-Here we collect the customer outage data and the corresponding weather data for another seven extreme weather events: three hurricanes (Dorian, Hanna, Laura) and four tropical storms (Alberto, Gordon, Imelda, Beta).
-For the same region, we took the data of several events in the past as the training set to fit the model and then tested its predictive performance on another event in the future.
-The results in Supplementary Figure~\ref{fig:outofsample-prediction} show that our model achieves promising accuracy in unit-level prediction for the number of customer power outages three hours ahead.
+In addition to the in-sample estimation, we assess the model’s predictive power by performing the one-step-ahead (out-of-sample) prediction, shown in Figure~\ref{fig:outofsample-prediction}.
+The prediction procedure withholds the future data from the model estimation and then uses the fitted model to make predictions for the (hold-out) data at the next time slot.
+The result confirms that our model attains a good predictive performance on real data.
+We also apply the methodology outlined above to daily operations and achieve similar predictive accuracy, indicating that grid resilience captured by our model is inherent to the power distribution infrastructure and operations.

+The inclusion of out-of-sample prediction serves several purposes: ($i$) Out-of-sample prediction is a crucial step in validating the model's robustness and generalizability.
+By testing the model on data that was not used during the training phase, we can assess its ability to generalize beyond the specific instances it was trained on.
+This is important to ensure that the model is not overfitting to the historical data and simply explaining the noise and can accurately reflect the underlying patterns and dynamics. ($ii$) The out-of-sample performance provides insights into how well the model captures the dynamics of extreme weather events and their impact on power grid resilience.
+By analyzing the discrepancies between predicted and actual out-of-sample events, we can refine our understanding of the factors that influence grid resilience and improve our strategies for mitigating adverse effects.

+To further validate our model's performance, we assess it against two baseline methods.
+The first baseline, referred to as ``Hawkes,'' uses a basic Hawkes process with a constant base intensity, omitting the DNN.
+The second baseline is a naive persistence model that predicts the next time step using the last observation as a sanity check.
+We present the quantitative evaluation of their performance on the MA data sets in Figure~\ref{fig:mae}.
+The results indicate that our model outperforms both baselines in terms of mean square error (MSE), demonstrating that the DNN significantly enhances the model's predictive power and data explainability.